-Ans: What makes better than other technology education institutes is our curriculum, industry & real world focus and organized, step-by-step nature of our courses.
+Ans: What makes Cloverdale Robotics better than other technology education institutes is our curriculum, industry & real world focus and the organized, step-by-step nature of our courses.

 Sharing our overall four level program structure.

-Level 4: We will share the information about this level in due course.
-It is too early to publish it.
+Level 4: Entrepreneurship stream.
+We will share information about this later!

-Ques : What does students need for joining online classes?
+Ques : What do students need to join online classes?

 Ans: 1) A good internet connection is definitely required.
 Nowadays this is given.
-We have seen that it is working well at even at 30 Mbps connections.
-Most high speed plans today offer much more than that.
-However it is important that student sit in an area not far from the modem.
+Our team has seen internet connections working well at even 30 Mbps connections; most high speed plans today offer much more than that.
+However it is important that student sit in an area close to the modem.

-3)Preferably a headset with mic.
-However it is okay if you do not have this.
-But make sure student sit in an area without much noise, like the younger ones disturbing the student etc. Either way, Instructors and each students have the ability to mute or stop the video quickly if the situation require momentarily.
+3)Preferably a headset with a mic.
+However it is okay if you do not have this, but make sure student sit in an area without much noise like younger ones interrupting.
+Either way, Instructors and each student has the ability to mute or stop the video quickly if the situation requires it momentarily.

-Ques : As a parent, how do I know that online course is effective as in the regular class?
+Ques : As a parent, how do I know that online courses are as effective as regular classes?

-Ans: It is true that most of the online classes are done without necessary precautions and students end up loosing out.
-However all our instructors are using these online tools for a very long time and created an approach to minimize loose of value.
+Ans: It is true that most online classes are done without the preparation done for in-person classes and students end up losing out.
+However all our instructors have used these online tools for a long time and have created an approach to minimize loss of value.
 Mainly,

-- We do additional introductory class just for setting up all the students devices.
-If some students are not covered in that session, we work with students offline 1:1 to ensure all the setup is completed for the first class itself.
+- Our instructors do an additional introductory class just for setting up all student devices.
+If some students are not covered in that session, we work with students offline, 1:1 to ensure all set up is completed for the first class.

-- We insist that all students and instructors are visible via video (As opposed to only viewing the instructor and students participate via video only most time).
-This helps the feeling of connection with instructors and among students.
+- We insist that all students and instructors are visible via video (As opposed to only viewing the instructor and students participating via video some of the time).
+This establishes feelings of connection with the instructor among students.

-- There are multiple instructors in most classes (We maintain the 1:8 instructor-students ratio in online classes also).
-They can fully access students devices and correct code or do whatever necessary on a 1:1 fashion, as in the real classes.
-Having multiple instructors in the same class facilitate this without disturbing the whole class.
+- Instructors have close interactions with students and can fully access student devices and correct code or do whatever necessary in a 1:1 fashion, as with real classes.
+(We maintain a 1:8 instructor-students ratio in online classes also).
+Having a smaller ratio of students to instructors in the same class facilitate this without disturbing the whole class.

 - We run multiple projects based on students age/level in the same class in our regular classes.
 In online classes, we achieve the same thing via the use of online breakout rooms.

-Ans: We group students to groups of two to four initially.
-These students work on projects.
-We start with same projects, but if a group finishes work early, they can move to next project or more complex projects of similar nature.
-So the groups of age 14 might be working on a project different from those of 9 year old.
-However, if we find that an 9-year-old is grasping quite fast, we do move him/her to the groups doing advanced projects one step at a time.
-This way as the classes progress, kids get to adjust naturally to their speed of learning and type of projects of interest.
-However, these are within limits as we cannot run too many projects at the same time ie; We can not have 10 students running 10 different projects.
+Ans: We group students in two’s and four’s initially where students work on projects together.
+All students start with the same projects, but if a group finishes work early, they can move to next project or more complex projects of a similar nature.
+So the groups of age 13 might be working on a project different from those of 9 year old.
+However, if we find that a 9 year old is grasping these concepts quickly, we can move him/her to groups completing advanced projects.
+This way as the classes progress, kids get to adjust naturally to their speed of learning and to the types of projects of their interest.
+However, these are within limits as we cannot run too many projects at the same time ie; We cannot have 10 students running 10 different projects.

-NB: Projects can be physical projects, like working on a robot for a specific movement or objective.
-Or it can be completing a module
+NB: Projects can be physical projects, like working on a robot for a specific movement or objective or it can be completing a module assignment online.

 Ans: It is and we understand that.
-But, we rent facilities from school board, libraries and other affordable facilities to keep costs down and pass on part of the savings to families trying to educate their children to latest in technologies.
+However, to keep costs down and pass on part of the savings to families trying to educate their children in the latest in technology, we rent facilities from school boards, libraries and other affordable facilities.
 An issue with this approach is civic facilities come with their own policies.
 Eg: Most of them do not rent their facilities before 5 pm on weekdays.
-They are impractically expensive to rent on weekends.
+They are also impractically expensive to rent on weekends.
 So we have to work within these constraints.
 Also, many of our staff are experienced professionals working full time on their day jobs and cannot make it too early on weekdays.
 It would be hugely expensive to hire them at their normal industry hourly rates.
-Plus, many of the robots and their software is branded which makes them costly, leading to high upfront investment and niche skills to teach those.
+Plus, many of the robots and their software are branded which make them costly, leading to high upfront investment and niche skills to teach them.
 So it is all about cost management.
 This is how we are able to provide such education at less than half the normal industry rates for such programs.

 Ques : What is your student-teacher ratio?